Brokenwind/Maleapy/README.md

 ---

-## Exercise6: Regularized Linear Regression and Bias v.s.
-Variance
+## Exercise6: Support Vector Machines
 > #### Implemented support vector machines (SVMs), and then used it to build a spam classifier.

 * ### Support Vector Machines